Pepper Gel or Pepper Spray: A Safer Self-Defense Choice

 Conclusion

-Pepper gel offers a more controlled, precise, and safe method of self-defence compared to traditional pepper spray.
-With its more extended range, reduced blowback risk, and sticky consistency, it’s becoming the preferred choice for many looking for reliable personal protection.
-Whether you're considering switching from pepper spray or buying your first self-defence product, pepper gel provides a solid option.
+Pepper gel delivers a safer, more precise, and controlled method of self-defense compared to traditional pepper spray.
+With its longer range, reduced risk of blowback, and adhesive consistency, it’s quickly becoming the preferred choice for reliable personal protection.

 Disclaimer: